null

 Cloth napkins add a touch of elegance to table settings, something that cannot be said of paper towels.
 Ever seen photos of wedding dinners with colorful napkins folded into creative patterns?
 You can't do that with paper napkins.

-But it's not just the visual appeal; it's also the texture that makes cloth napkins superior to paper ones.
-Graceful, elegant, sophisticated.
-That's why cloth napkins are best for weddings, not paper towels.
+But it's not just the visual appeal; the texture also makes cloth napkins superior to paper ones.
+Graceful, elegant, sophisticated, cloth napkins are undeniably the best bet for dinner, not paper towels.

 It's more graceful for your guests to place cloth dinner napkins on their laps than paper.